 Nicholas Allen, Director

-Nicholas Allen is writing a cultural history of 1916 and its impact on modernism for Cambridge University Press.
-His books include Broken Landscapes: Selected letters of Ernie O’Malley (Dublin, 2011), Modernism, Ireland and Civil War (Cambridge University Press, 2009), That Other Island (2007), The Proper Word (2007), George Russell and the New Ireland (2003), and The Cities of Belfast (2003).
+Nicholas Allen’s books include Broken Landscapes: Selected letters of Ernie O’Malley (Dublin, 2011), Modernism, Ireland and Civil War (Cambridge University Press, 2009), That Other Island (2007), The Proper Word (2007), George Russell and the New Ireland (2003), and The Cities of Belfast (2003).
 Recent essays have been published in The History of the Irish Book in the Twentieth Century (Oxford, 2011) and Synge and Edwardian Ireland (2011).
 Allen’s work is located at the intersection between literature, history and visual culture.
 His interests include the study of modernism, empire, and increasingly, writing about ocean and archipelago.
 Allen has taught previously at the University of North Carolina at Chapel Hill and the National University of Ireland, Galway, where he was academic director of the Moore Institute.

 Lloyd Winstead, Associate Director

 Antje Ascheid, Associate Academic Director for Arts and Public Programs